codyme/React-Weather-App/README.md

 4. In your browser type: localhost:3000

-This is only an sample code and is not supposed to be used in production environments, or any commercial/non-commercial projects.
+This repo is not supposed to be used in production environments, or any commercial/non-commercial projects.